abhaynayar/obsidian/notes/pwn.md

 - The flags are (LSB to MSB): PREV\_INUSE (if previous chunk is allocated), IS\_MMAPPED (if mmap used), NON\_MAIN\_ARENA (if not stored in main arena).
 - To know whether a chunk is free or not, we need to add size to the pointer of the current chunk and see the PREV\_INUSE flag of the next chunk.

+Bins

+- There is also an array of pointers called bins.
+- They point to doubly linked lists of chunks.
+- These are chunks that were allocated and then freed.

 Using gdb wrappers for heap

 - Use `vmmap` to see heap region.